davidyarbrough/colors-of-the-century/README.md

 Each hex color code is mapped to a descriptive color name to help users understand the relationship between the hex values and actual colors.
 The color naming system:

-- Uses the W3C standard CSS color names as defined in the CSS Color Module Level 4
+- Uses AI-generated color names specifically designed for date-based colors
+- Groups colors by decade themes with each having its own color palette
+- Names reflect thematic elements rather than temporal references
-- Automatically finds the nearest standard color for any hex code generated from dates
+- Automatically assigns the most appropriate name for any date-generated hex code
-- Provides human-readable names that are consistent with web standards
-- Enhances the educational value by helping users understand how hex codes translate to standardized color names
+- Enhances the educational value by helping users understand the relationship between dates and colors
-- Includes 148 named colors from the official CSS specification
+- Provides intuitive, descriptive names like "Shadow," "Charcoal," "Forest," and "Emerald"

 ## Requirements